loonloon/Notes/UDM-Docker-and-Kubernetes-The-Complete-Guide.md

 ```
 docker create hello-world

+/*
-//`-a` it attaches the container's standard output (stdout) and standard error (stderr) to your terminal, allowing you to view the container's output live
+`-a` it attaches the container's standard output (stdout) and standard error (stderr) to your terminal,
+allowing you to view the container's output live
+*/
 docker start -a xxxx

 docker run = docker create + docker start